 Garlic: Every good dish starts with fresh garlic!
 Like the rosemary, some garlic we will bake and some will get blended.

-Substitutions: Minced garlic cloves can be used. ½ tsp of garlic powder can be used in place of each garlic clove in a real pinch.
+Substitutions: Minced garlic cloves can be used. ½ teaspoon of garlic powder can be used in place of each garlic clove in a real pinch.
 If doing this, sprinkle some on the squash with salt and pepper.

 Olive Oil: This helps to get a good texture on squash without it drying out when it bakes.